retirement savings | august 29, 2022

-If this is your situation and the only retirement account option is in an IRA, contributions are limited to $6,000 per year ($7,000 if over 50).
+If this is your situation and the only retirement account option is in an IRA, contributions are limited to $6,000 per year in 2022 ($7,000 if age 50 or older).
 For many workers, an IRA by itself will not get you to that 15% savings rate.
 Making additional contributions to a taxable account can help you meet this savings target.

 2. You want accessibility to your long-term investments.

 Some households may want to start investing beyond what they’ve saved as their emergency reserve.
 Other households may not want to tie up all their long-term investment savings in retirement accounts.
 A taxable account provides the flexibility to add money and take money out with few limits, penalties, or restrictions.
 There are also no required distributions.
 You can save more toward retirement or any other future goal.

 3. You have maxed out your 401(k) or IRA and want to save more.

 For 2022, the 401(k) plan contribution limit is $20,500 ($27,000 if age 50 or older).
 Some households, especially dual-income households, may be able to save aggressively for retirement.
 Consider someone under age 50 earning $160,000 a year.
 Using the 15% retirement savings target, they should aim to save $24,000 or more each year, well above the contribution limit.
 The next option, an IRA, could be problematic as Roth IRAs have income limitations and a Traditional IRA may be nondeductible.
 Additional savings can be invested in a taxable account.